jump-dev/JuMP.jl/docs/src/manual/nlp.md

 ### More complicated examples

-Raw expression input is most useful when the expressions are generated programatically, often in conjunction with user-defined functions.
+Raw expression input is most useful when the expressions are generated programmatically, often in conjunction with user-defined functions.

 As an example, we construct a model with the nonlinear constraints `f(x) <= 1`, where `f(x) = x^2` and `f(x) = sin(x)^2`: